MileHacker Logo

 Advantages

 Temperatures are pleasant for both swimming and exploring.
 Crowds are smaller than in high season.
 Prices for accommodation and flights are lower.
-This period is ideal for hiking, cycling, and discovering the island’s natural beauty.
+This interval is ideal for hiking, cycling, and exploring the island’s natural beauty.

 Considerations

-The sea might still feel cool for swimming in early May.
-Some beach services or smaller establishments may begin to close down in late October.
+The sea might still feel cool for swimming in the Beginning of may.
+Some beach services or smaller establishments may start close down in late October.

 Low Season